 For example, if a gentleman professes a net worth of $1.5 million, that sounds great, doesn’t it?
 But he may have liabilities (insurance payments on all his property, lawyer and accountant costs, college tuition for children, car payments, and other debts) that bring his net worth down to “just” $1 million.
 He’s still a millionaire, right?
 So someone to get excited about, right?

 Not so fast.
 This hypothetical millionaire owns a small apartment worth, say, $500,000.
 It’s his property and so it counts toward his net worth, but in real terms it means he has “only” another $500K in the bank.
 He owns his nice but not spectacular house outright, and it’s worth $350,000.
 It’s lovely, but its value is hardly liquid.
 And it’s that liquid money that he can spend on you.
-His is down to $150,000 so far.
+His liquidity is no more than $150,000.

 Every dollar he saves on indoor plumbing is one more dollar he can spend on you.